Philip Cunliffe-Lister, 1st Earl of Swinton: Family

-Philip Lloyd-Greame married Mary Constance "Molly" Boynton (died 1974) on 5 September 1912.
+Philip Lloyd-Greame married Mary Constance "Mollie" Boynton (died 1974) on 5 September 1912.
 She was the granddaughter of industrialist Samuel Cunliffe-Lister, 1st Baron Masham who had bought Swinton Park in 1882.
 In 1924, Philip and Molly Lloyd-Greame took the name of Cunliffe-Lister and moved to Swinton (sold in 1980 by the 2nd Earl and bought back 2000 by his nephew, Lord Masham and the latter's family).